-They don’t make travel trailers like how they used to, so we love seeing campers like this 1959 Oasis restored with old-school style.
-The canned ham trailer underwent a two-year restoration project and is now currently up for sale on Craigslist.
+They don’t make travel trailers like how they used to, so we love seeing classic campers like this 1959 Oasis restored with old-school style.

 The trailer is a 1959 Oasis “Seventeen Six” model and weighs about 2,900 lbs.

-According to the Craigslist ad, the vintage trailer is structurally sound and ready for camping.
-The owner shares that:
+According to the original listing, the vintage trailer was structurally sound and ready for camping.
+The owner posted: